Kalizma

-The World Superyacht Awards recognise the ingenuity and craftsmanship of the most remarkable luxury yachts from across the world.
-The globally acclaimed awards, are known for their credibility and prestige thanks to a judging panel of twenty current superyacht owners and two expert advisors.

-To be recipient of a World Superyacht Award, also known as a "Neptune Award" is considered by superyacht owners as the equivalent to the Honorary Awards for lifetime achievement at the Oscars.

 History and Ownership

 S/Y Minona (now Kalizma) was commissioned and built in 1906 as a luxury private yacht for Robert Stewart, previous owner of Kirkliston Distillery and prominent Scottish estate owner.
 Steward was also noted in history as being Vice Commodore of the Royal Eastern Yacht Club.
-Built to the highest standards, the Minona was designed by G.L Watson & Co. built by Ramage and Ferguson, Leith, Scotland.
+Built to the highest standards, the Minona was designed by G.L.
+Watson & Co. built by Ramage & Ferguson, Leith, Scotland.

-The Minona served in the British Royal Navy in WWI and WWII and in 1967 was bought by Richard Burton as a gift to Elizabeth Taylor, which he famously signed the ownership papers Richard Taylor.
-The couple re-christened her as Kalizma, an acronym for their three daughters names Kate, Liza and Maria.
+Minona served in the British Royal Navy in WWI and WWII and in 1967 was bought by Richard Burton as a gift to Elizabeth Taylor, which he famously signed the ownership papers Richard Taylor.
+The couple re-christened her as Kalizma, an acronym for their three daughters' names, Kate, Liza and Maria.

 World War I

 Under the ownership of George Coats, 1st Baron Glentanar, she was offered to render services during World War I for the British Royal Navy.
-The Minona went into service in October 1914 as an auxiliary atrol Vessel and was equipped with armaments- 2-6 pound guns, 1-6pdr AA to aid in wartime efforts to fend off enemy U-boats.
+Minona went into service in October 1914 as an auxiliary patrol Vessel and was equipped with armaments- 2-6 pound guns, 1-6pdr AA to aid in wartime efforts to fend off enemy U-boats.
 At the end of the war, the Minona was discharged from her wartime duties on June 6, 1919.

 Between 1919 and 1939

 During this period Minona's notable owners included Major Andrew Coats, brother of G. Coats and Admirable of the Mudhook Yacht Club.
-Following the passing of Major Coats, she was acquired in 1930 by Sir Charles MacIver, member of the Yacht Racing Association Council, Royal Yacht Squadron and crew member of the 1908 Olympic Silver Medal-winning yacht Mouchette.
+Following the passing of Major Coats, she was acquired in 1930 by Sir Charles MacIver, member of the Yacht Racing Association Council, Royal Yacht Squadron and crew member of the 1908 Olympic silver medal-winning yacht Mouchette.